Mission-Vision-Values

 Board President

-Annette Herboth is Owner and Principal Consultant at Twill Design and Consulting and Associate Partner at Zefyr Consulting, and was previously a Senior Director of Footwear Material Development at Nike, Inc. Annette has nearly 30 years of experience in the footwear, apparel & home goods industries, working with a wide variety of brands, manufacturers, and suppliers.
+Annette Herboth is Owner and Principal Consultant at Twill Design and Consulting, Partner at Zefyr Consulting, and former Senior Director of Footwear Material Development at Nike, Inc. Annette has nearly 30 years of experience in the footwear, apparel & home goods industries, working with a wide variety of brands, manufacturers, and suppliers.
 She is a designer & handweaver determined to connect her family history of farming with her love of fiber, passion for making, and desire for promoting sustainable regional industries.

 Board Vice President